laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 Where <span style="text-decoration:overline">P</span> is the average power and <span style="text-decoration:overline">&omega;</span> is the average angular velocity during the stroke.
 Here, the average speed can be determined in a robust manner (i.e. &Delta;&theta; / &Delta;t for sufficiently large &Delta;t).

 As Dave Venrooy indicates this is accurate with a 5% margin.
 Testing this on live data confirms this behavior.
-Research on the Concept 2 RowErg PM5 [[17]](#17) shows that:
+Academic research on the accuracy of the Concept 2 RowErg PM5's power measurements [[17]](#17) shows that:

-* It seems that Concept 2 is also using this formula, or something quite similar, in the PM5;
+* It seems that Concept 2 is also using this simplified formula, or something quite similar, in the PM5;

 * For stable steady state rowing, the results of this approach are quite reliable;